-Victoria University’s Jo Smith and Ocean Mercier on New Zealand media and Taika Waititi for the This Is New Zealand catalogue.
+Victoria University’s Jo Smith and Ocean Mercier on Taika Waititi and New Zealand media for the This Is New Zealand catalogue.

 When Taika Waititi (Te Whānau-ā-Apanui) tweeted a photograph of himself sitting with Chris Hemsworth and Angelina Jolie at the 2018 Golden Globe Awards, he included the caption, ‘Whatever.
 New Zealander of the Year 42 years in a row.’
 Embedded in this social-media moment was a double gesture typical of Taika: the image documented a noteworthy moment of global success, while the caption undermined the significance attached to such celebrity gatherings.
 The declaration appears to dispense with any pretence at ‘kiwi humility’ or ‘kumara syndrome’, while its shoulder-shrugging to feats of significance is perhaps also calculated to allude to a New Zealand ability to level global playing fields.
 Such ironic gestures are a hallmark of the creative talent responsible for such films as Boy (2010), What We Do in the Shadows (2014), Hunt for the Wilderpeople (2016), and, yes, Thor: Ragnarok (2017).
 Yet the tweet was taken up by New Zealand media outlet Newshub in a more straightforward way, as evidence of the idea that Waititi ‘is one of our most successful exports’.1 Titled ‘Kiwi Golden Boy Taika Waititi’s Big Night at the Golden Globes’, the brief story noted that ‘rubbing shoulders with Hollywood A-listers’ was a sign of success for New Zealand’s export industry.
 It also reported on Waititi’s participation in the ‘Time’s Up’ silent protest again sexual misconduct and gender inequities in the film industry.
 Yet, as scholars interested in Waititi’s evolving creative works (together, we co-edited a special journal issue on Boy in 2012),2 we think this small media moment illuminates the political nature of Waititi’s creative practice within a national media ecology hungry for media content that signals ‘New Zealand’ on a global stage.